-Submit your content for the Masters Show webpages
+Submit your content for the Degree Show webpages

-How to submit text, image, and video content for the Masters Show webpages if you are a student at DJCAD.
+How to submit text, image, and video content for the Degree Show webpages if you are a student at DJCAD.

 As a graduating student you will have your own dedicated page on the website.
 The shows will be grouped by course but there will also be an alphabetical index linking to each individual's page.